Telecominfraproject/openlan-cgw/helm/README.md

 # cgw

-This Helm chart helps to deploy OpenLAN CGW (further on refered as __Gateway__) to the Kubernetes clusters.
+This Helm chart helps to deploy OpenLAN CGW (further on referred as __Gateway__) to the Kubernetes clusters.
 It is mainly used in [assembly chart](https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy/tree/main/cgwchart) as Gateway requires other services as dependencies that are considered in that Helm chart.
-This chart is purposed to define deployment logic close to the application code itself and define default values that could be overriden during deployment.
+This chart is purposed to define deployment logic close to the application code itself and define default values that could be overridden during deployment.

 ## TL;DR;